samanyougarg/hanuman/earthlive_team.md

 <small>
 **Stephen Moore**
-*BSc student in Civil Engineering at the University of KwaZulu-Natal.*
+*BSc student in Civil Engineering at the University of KwaZulu-Natal.*/ My research focuses on the efficiency of hydro-kites in the Agulhas Current to produce renewable energy.
 </small>

 <small>